Why use OpenSearch?

 - Index State Management - Automate index operations

 - ML Commons plugin - Train and execute machine-learning models

 - Asynchronous search - Run search requests in the background

 - Cross-cluster replication - Replicate your data across multiple OpenSearch clusters

 The secure path forward

-OpenSearch includes a demo configuration so that you can get up and running quickly, but before using OpenSearch in a production environment, you must configure the security plugin manually: your own certificates, your own authentication method, your own users, and your own passwords.
+OpenSearch includes a demo configuration so that you can get up and running quickly, but before using OpenSearch in a production environment, you must configure the Security plugin manually with your own certificates, authentication method, users, and passwords.

 Looking for the Javadoc?

 OpenSearch is supported by Amazon Web Services.
 All components are available under the Apache License, Version 2.0 on GitHub.
 The project welcomes GitHub issues, bug fixes, features, plugins, documentation—anything at all.
 To get involved, see Contributing on the OpenSearch website.